 Like all of the Borderlands, Kandor became a nation near the beginning of the War of the Hundred Years.
-The governors of the five northern provinces met; the outcome of this meeting was an agreement to form five stable nations.
-The purpose of these nations was to defend the rest of the continent against the Blight, and therefore protecting the peace of the land.
-The first king of Kandor was Jarel Soukovni; Kandor is currently ruled by Queen Ethenielle Cosaru Noremaga.
+Concerned about the ongoing war, the governors of the five northern provinces held a meeting; the outcome of this meeting was an agreement to form five independent nations.
+Because the purpose of these nations was to work together against the Blight and to protect themselves against the fighting in the southlands, for the most part Kandor did not take part in the war outside of self-defense.
+The first king of Kandor was Jarel Soukovni (TWoRJTWoT, Ch.
+12).

 - Noble Houses

 There are several important noble houses in Kandor.
 They are as follows: The House of Arrel (Members: Edeyn and Iselle), The House of Marcasiev (Members: Varan) and the House of Noremaga (Members: Ethenielle, Brys, Diryk, Antol, Jarene).